rickyc000/sei-project-1/README.md

 ### Adding the shapes
 Cell positions for each Tetrimono were stored as objects in an array (see below) and randomly generated at the start of the game, and then every time the previous shape reached the playing field floor.

-In researching the game I was also pleased to find out that alongside names like Hero, Rhode Island Z and Teewee, I shared a name with a couple of the Tetrimonoes!
+In researching the game I was also pleased to find out that alongside names like Hero, Rhode Island Z and Teewee, I shared a name with a couple of the Tetrimonoes: Orange Ricky and Blue Ricky!

 ```
 {